dsa-ou/allowed/docs/usage.md

 ### Checking notebooks

-`allowed` does check Jupyter notebooks and reports the cells and lines with disallowed constructs.
-For example, `path/to/notebook.ipynb:cell_13:5: ...` means that line 5 of the 13th code cell uses a construct that wasn't taught.
+As mentioned earlier, `allowed` does check Jupyter notebooks and reports the cells and lines with disallowed constructs: `notebook.ipynb:cell_13:5: ...` means that line 5 of the 13th code cell uses a construct that wasn't taught.

-If a code cell has invalid Python, `allowed` reports a syntax error and skips the cell.
+If a code cell has invalid Python, `allowed` reports a syntax error and skips the cell, but continues checking the rest of the notebook.
 Using IPython magics such as `%timeit` and `%run` triggers a syntax error if IPython isn't installed.
 If it is, the magics are transformed into Python code and the cell is checked, if it hasn't other syntax errors.